brillout/wildcard-api/docs/readme.template.md

 ### `disableCache`

-By default Wildcard generates an HTTP ETag cache header.
+By default Telefunc generates an HTTP ETag cache header.
-If you need to save CPU computation time, you can set `disableCache` to `true` and Wildcard will skip generating HTTP ETag headers.
+If you need to save CPU computation time, you can set `disableCache` to `true` and Telefunc will skip generating HTTP ETag headers.

 ~~~js
 import telefuncServer from 'telefunc/server';